 Just a few streets away of the Souk lies the impressive Ben Youssef Madrasa.
 This monumental building formerly functioned as the country’s largest Islamic school but is now by many perceived as cultural heritage.
 The abandonment living quarters, which used to house the students, offer phenomenal views where visitors can glare at the fine architectural details that have been crafted into the building.
 Luckily, you’ll most likely won’t explore the property alone, as creepy feelings sneak up on you fast whilst standing in these small dark chambers.
 The entrance fee will cost you MAD 20, equal to $2.18.

 For more information on Ben Youssef Medersa and opening hours, visit www.medersa-ben-youssef.com

 2. Bahia Palace

 We’ve yet to come across a palace that doesn’t excite us.
-The architectural brilliance that goes in to building these royal residences have some sort of ancient glory over them.
+The architectural brilliance that goes into building these royal residences has some sort of ancient glory over them.
 And, as they age, their beauty remains.
 Which is literally what the palace of Bahia stands for – palace of the beautiful.
-The palace, covered in colorful tiles and marble carvings, was build in the nineteenth century and is located on the south-east of the old city centre.
+The palace, covered in colorful tiles and marble carvings, was build in the nineteenth century and is located on the south-east of the old city center.
 The entrance fee of the Bahia Palace is very gentle and comes down to €1 – $1.24.